Netra AEW&C: 360° azimuth variant

 On 29 March 2015, the Defence Acquisition Council approved the development of 2 AEW&C. The radar, mounted on an Airbus A330 airfame, would have a range of 400 km with 360° azimuth.
 The project, referred to as AWACS-India, would cost ₹5113 crore.
 This woud be followed by an additional order of 6 units of the same design while the project is midway.
 Once the contract is signed, 80 months (6-7 years) will be required for the delivery of first aircraft.
 Airbus was the only contender to provide airframe for the design & development while A330 will undergo some structural and electrical changes for the project.
 For this project, the funding will be divided in 80:20 ratio between IAF and DRDO.

 As of February 2017, the deal was not signed while the cost of 6 additional AWACS would be ₹20000 crore.
 The cost negotiations for the first contract would begin after the latter is cleared.

+The mission systems, including the 10 metre radar dome, would weigh 20 tonnes.

-On 19 July 2024, IAF issued an RFI to procure six AEW&CS and their respective ground support elements.
-The elements of the aircraft system would include a primary radar, electronic surveillance measures (ESM), communication support measures (CSM), command & control (C2), battle management system and networking through data links, IFF and self-protection electronic warfare suite.
+On 19 July 2024, IAF issued an RFI to procure six AEW&C systems and their respective ground support elements.
+The elements of the aircraft system would include a primary radar, Electronic Surveillance Measures (ESM), Communication Support Measures (CSM), command & control (C2), battle management system and networking through data links, IFF and self-protection electronic warfare suite.
 The primary radar is slated to have a 360° azimuth.
-The jet-engined aircraft is to have 8-hour endurance with aerial refueling capabilities, cruise altitude of over 40000 ft, cruise speed of above Mach 0.7 and a range of flying altitude from 500 ft to 65000 ft.
+The jet engine aircraft is to have 8-hour endurance with aerial refueling capabilities, cruise altitude of over 40000 ft, cruise speed of above Mach 0.7 and a range of flying altitude from 500 ft to 65000 ft.
 It should be able to track large bodied aircraft to slow unmanned aerial vehicles having a low radar cross section at ranges above 550 km.
-Vendors may either offer aircraft already customised as an AEW&CS or any aircraft meeting the requirements laid out by IAF including a pre-owned aircraft.
+Vendors may either offer aircraft already customised as an AEW&C system or any aircraft meeting the requirements laid out by IAF including a pre-owned aircraft.

+On 5 January 2026, IAF issued another RFI to procure six AEW&C systems with their associated ground equipment.
+The systems are meant to provide long-range radar detection with instruments requirements similar to those laid out in the 2024 RFI.
+However, the aircraft specifications were upgraded to 10-hour endurance or aerial refueling capabilities with a service ceiling of 45000 ft and capable of operating from airfields located at an altitude of 10000 ft.
+The advanced mission suite is expected to include a 360° azimuth radar capable of detecting small, slow-moving targets as well as hypersonic weapons.